 1989 Fleer Billy Ripken

 Billy Ripken is Cal Ripken’s younger brother and they played together for parts of six seasons, but he never approached Cal’s numbers.
 His 1989 Fleer card is his greatest claim to notoriety, as it had an obscenity written on his bat.

 Obscene pranks on baseball cards were nothing new.
 The ever-classy Billy Martin flashed a one-finger salute on his 1972 Topps card.
 But unlike Topps in 1972, Fleer decided to do something about the card afterward and created numerous variations of it in the process.
 The controversy was probably greater than necessary, but it also probably led to more sales for Fleer.
 It definitely led to a lot of snickering between boys in middle school.
 Fleer tried blacking out the words with a scribble, then with a black box, and finally, by cutting a notch in the card.
 There is even variance in the size and position of the notch, although we cared a lot more about that in 1989 than we do now.

 The obscene version of the card is the most valuable and can fetch $100 in top condition when graded.
 Completists will also chase the card with the scribbled bat, blacked out bat and the notch.
 The censored variants aren’t worth as much, but still command a premium over a common 1989 Fleer card.

 In some ways, the 1980s represented the best of times and worst of times for the hobby.
-I also have a walk through the most valuable cards of the 1970s if you’re interested.
+If you’re not depressed enough yet, you can take a look at the least valuable baseball cards.